behave/behave.example/docs/step_matcher/index.rst

   * reuses (hidden) regular expressions better by using data types (as alias)
   * hides regular expression complexity

+The "cfparse" matcher extends the "parse" patcher.
+It is intended to superceed the "parse" matcher as default matcher.
+It has the following features:

+  * extended parser that understands the cardinality field syntax
+  * automatically creates missing type converters for fields with cardinality field part
+  * based on `parse_type`_

 The "re" matcher is used for the following reasons.
 It:

   * addresses some cases that cannot be solved otherwise (currently)
   * is backward compatible to `cucumber`_ (uses regular expressions)
   * is less ambiguous compared to the "parse" matcher (currently)

-It should be noted that both step matchers use regular expressions.
+It should be noted that all step matchers use regular expressions.
-But most of the regular expressions (and their complexity) is hidden by the `parse`_ module.
+But most of the regular expressions (and their complexity) is hidden by the `parse`_ module (or its cousin).

 ----